Yassir-aykhlf/Minishell/README.md

 The project implementation follows these key steps:

 1.  **Input Reading & History**: Uses `readline` to read user input and manage command history.
-2.  **Scanning**: Validates the input for unclosed quotes or unexpected characters.
+2.  **Scanning**: Validates the input for early syntax errors handling.
-3.  **Tokenization**: Parses the input string into a list of tokens (commands, arguments, operators, redirections).
+3.  **Tokenization**: Parses the input string into a list of tokens (commands, arguments, operators, redirections, etc).
 Each token is identified by its type and value, and a character mask is generated to handle quoting for expansion.
-4.  **Parsing (AST Construction)**: Builds an Abstract Syntax Tree (AST) from the token list.
+4.  **Parsing (AST Construction)**: Builds an Abstract Syntax Tree (AST) data structure from the token list.
 The AST represents the command structure, including pipelines, logical operations, subshells, and redirections.
 5.  **Expansion**: Traverses the AST to perform variable expansion (`$VAR`, `$?`) and removes quotes.
 Field splitting is handled for unquoted expansions.
 6.  **Heredoc Processing**: Handles `<<` heredoc redirections by reading input until the delimiter is found, expanding variables within the heredoc.
 7.  **Execution**: Traverses the AST to execute commands.
     - Handles built-in commands directly.
-    - Executes external commands by forking a child process and using `execve`.
+    - Executes external commands by forking a child process and using the `execve` syscall.
     - Manages pipes and redirections by manipulating file descriptors.
     - Implements logical operators (`&&`, `||`) based on the exit status of commands.
     - Executes subshells in a separate child process.